Fkitchell/fkitchell/README.md

 ### Hi there 👋
 I'm Fletcher.
 By day I work as a D365 Finance and Operations developer at Lids, supporting their supply chain.
 By night, I'm a father to two littles, a husband, and a dog owner.
 I'm also co-owner of a new software startup that builds custom business applications.
+My technologies/languages of choice are Asp.Net Core and C#; I've worked with others but that's my bread and butter!
+- 📫 How to reach me: ...
+  - :email: fletcher@magnifytechsolutions.com
+  - :computer: linkedin.com/in/fkitchell/

 - 🔭 I’m currently working on ...
   - A business application for the meat processing and packing industry.
 We call it "MeatNTidy" :).
 - 🌱 I’m currently learning ...
   - About how to be my own DevOps team for the startup business I'm building.
 - 👯 I’m looking to collaborate on ...